hyperonecom/h1-cli/docs/dns.md

 ## h1 dns record-set a dynamic-dns

-Replaces the record set with the client IP address
+Updates or - if not available - creates record set with client IP address

 ### Note